geosolutions-it/MapStore2/docs/user-guide/resources-properties.md

 * Add a **Permission** rule

 !!! warning
     The name of a resource is the only mandatory field.
-Note that is not allowed to choose a name that has already been attributed to another resource.
+Note that is not allowed to choose a name that has already been assigned to another resource.

 ## Thumbnail